Expressive curves: Introduction

 \section{Introduction}

 Let $g(x)\in\RR[x]$ be a polynomial of degree~$n$ whose $n$ roots are real and distinct.
 Then $g$ has exactly $n-1$ critical points, all of them real, interlacing the roots of~$g$.

 In this paper, we study the two-dimensional version of this phenomenon.
-We~call~a bivariate real polynomial $G(x,y)\in\RR[x,y]$ (or the corresponding affine plane curve~$C$) \emph{expressive} if all critical points of~$G$ are real, and their number and locations are [3] determined by the set $C_\RR=\{(x,y)\in\RR^2\mid G(x,y)=0\}$, as follows: \begin{itemize}[leftmargin=.2in] \item there is a saddle at each hyperbolic node of~$C$ (i.e., a double point of~$C_\RR$), \item there is precisely one extremum inside each bounded region of~$\RR^2\setminus\CR$, and \item there are no other critical points. \end{itemize}
+We~call~a bivariate real polynomial $G(x,y)\in\RR[x,y]$ (or the corresponding affine plane curve~$C$) \emph{expressive} if \redsf{the locations of the critical points of~$G$ are determined by the set of real points $C_\RR=\{(x,y)\in\RR^2\mid G(x,y)=0\}$, as follows: \begin{itemize}[leftmargin=.2in] \item there is precisely one extremum inside each bounded region of~$\RR^2\setminus\CR$; \item all other critical points of~$G$ are the saddles located at hyperbolic nodes of~$C$. \end{itemize} (Recall that a \emph{hyperbolic node} is an intersection of two smooth real local branches.)
+In particular, all critical points of an expressive polynomial~$G$ are real. }

 An example is shown in Figure~\ref{fig:3-circles}.
 For a non-example, see Figure~\ref{fig:isolines}.

 Our main result (Theorem~\ref{th:reg-expressive}) gives an explicit characterization of expressive curves, subject to a mild requirement of ``$L^\infty$-regularity.''
 (This requirement forbids some exotic behaviour of~$C$ at infinity.)
 We prove that a plane algebraic curve~$C$ with real irreducible components is expressive and $L^\infty$-regular if and only if \begin{itemize}[leftmargin=.2in] \item each component of $C$ has a trigonometric or polynomial parametrization, \item all singular points of $C$ in the affine plane are real hyperbolic nodes, and \item the set of real points of $C$ in the affine plane is connected. \end{itemize}